dcbaker/jsonstreams/docs/source/api.rst

     .. code-block:: python

-        with jsonwriter.Stream('array', filename='foo') as s:
+        with jsonwriter.Stream(jsonstreams.Type.array, filename='foo') as s:
             s.write('foo')

-    :arg str jtype: Either 'object' or 'array', sets the root object type.
+    :arg Type jtype: A value of the :py:class:`.Type` enum.
     :keyword filename: If set this will be opened and the stream written into it.
     :type filename: str or None
     :keyword file fd: A file-like object defining a write and close method.